riazul701/dev-notes/File-Manager/Broot/0-Broot.md

 ## Notes

+* Execute custom commands like "zip", "rclone" on selected files.

 * Config Reset: The simplest solution is to remove your old configuration directory (or rename if you want to keep things) so that broot recreates it.

 ## PATH